Your Guide to Caring for “”Eastern Hemlock”” Trees

 Spring Care

 In spring, inspect your Eastern Hemlock for any signs of winter damage, such as broken branches or dead foliage.
 Prune any damaged areas to encourage healthy growth.
-Fertilize with a balanced, slow-release fertilizer to promote new growth.
+Apply a balanced, slow-release fertilizer to promote new growth and ensure the soil remains moist as temperatures rise.

 Summer Care

-During the summer months, monitor moisture levels closely, especially in hot weather.
-Mulching around the base can help retain moisture and suppress weeds.
-If you notice any pests, such as aphids or spider mites, treat them promptly with insecticidal soap.
+During the summer months, closely monitor moisture levels, especially during hot weather.
+Mulching around the base of the tree can help retain moisture and suppress weeds.
+If pests like aphids or spider mites appear, treat them promptly with insecticidal soap or neem oil.

 Fall Care

 In fall, continue to water your tree until the ground freezes.
-Raking up fallen leaves and debris can help prevent disease.
-Consider applying a layer of mulch to protect the roots during the winter months.
+Rake up fallen leaves and debris to prevent disease.
+Applying a layer of mulch around the base can protect the roots during winter and retain soil moisture.

 Winter Care

 In winter, Eastern Hemlocks can suffer from snow and ice damage.
 If heavy snow accumulates on the branches, gently brush it off to prevent breakage.
-If you live in a particularly windy area, consider wrapping the tree in burlap for protection.
+In windy areas, consider wrapping the tree in burlap for protection against harsh winds.

 Common Issues & Solutions